b.a. forma

 POSITION

-Design determines performance, durability, maintenance capacity, and long-term impact.
+Design determines performance, durability, maintenance

 Design begins upstream.